SinTan1729/fodlerify/README.md

 # Usage

-Just run `python folerify.py` and it'll do its job.
+Just run `./folerify.py` and it'll do its job.

 ### _You might buy me a cup of coffee:_